ykoellmann/cteXecutor/README.md

 ## Installation

-**JetBrains Marketplace**: Search for "cteXecutor" in the Plugins Marketplace inside IntelliJ IDEA.
+**JetBrains Marketplace**: Search for "cteXecutor" in the Plugins Marketplace inside your JetBrains IDE.

 ## Usage